 Deputy Director of Policy

 She earned her J.D. from Fordham University School of Law.
-After practicing as a litigator for several years in the private sector, Rachel finally realized her goal of working for a charter school when she became Assistant General Counsel for Success Academy Charter Schools in New York City.
+After practicing as a litigator for several years in the private sector, Rachel found her way back to education when she became Assistant General Counsel for Success Academy Charter Schools in New York City.

 Rachel lives in Pittsburgh with her husband and their two sons.